pro123123-1-1/Portfolio/stage 3/Stage3.md

 - As a farm owner, I want to register/login so that I can manage my products.

+- As a farm owner, I want to add products so inventory stays accurate.

-- As a farm owner, I want to add/edit/delete products so inventory stays accurate.
+- As a farm owner, I want to delete products so inventory stays accurate.

 - As a farm owner, I want to set daily capacity so I avoid accepting too many orders.